Sakura and Snow

 He squeezed Kamui's hands and waited for Kamui to look at him once more.

-"I promise," he said then, with all the seriousness that he could muster, because he wanted to offer as much as he could back to Kamui, given the constraints of his first wish-- "I promise.
+"I promise," he said then, with all the seriousness that he could muster, because he wanted to offer as much as he could back to Kamui, given the constraints of his wish, "I promise.
 I'll come back to you on the final day.
+Whatever else happens, I will not abandon you."

 But until then, the chance for so much happiness.